wking/swc-boot-camps/GoodProgrammingPractice.md

 other without having to change both, so long as the *interface* each function presents to the rest of the program does not change.

+Though we've decoupled the computation from the presentation, our functions are still closely bound to each other and the surrounding code - in what way?

 ## Remove dependence on global variables

 We have a number of variables that are global, they are used within our functions but are assumed to have been defined elsewhere.
 Global variables can be a problem:

  * They can be modified from anywhere within the program which can